jimasp/behave-vsc/CONTRIBUTING.md

 	5. close vscode, open it again, check that having a feature file open on start up, you can run a scenario from inside the feature file
 	(the normal feature file that is open, not the diff view)
 	6. rename a feature file, in the test panel, check the feature is not duplicated, check feature tests run from the panel
-	7. rename a feature group folder (e.g. 'group1.features'), check the folder is not duplicated, check feature tests run from panel
+	7. rename a feature group folder (e.g. 'group1_features'), check the folder is not duplicated, check feature tests run from panel
 	8. go to a steps file, click "go to step" and check it works
 	9. rename the same steps file, check you can still use "go to step" for a step in that file

 ---
 ## Design principles
-- Don't reinvent the wheel - leverage `vscode` methods and node functions to handle things wherever possible (especially paths).
-Also, we leverage launch.json, we do not create/attach a debug server ourselves, rather we let MS python extension do the work).
+- Don't reinvent the wheel - leverage `vscode` methods (especially for paths), and if necessary node functions, to handle things wherever possible.
-- KISS - "It just works" - simple, minimal code to get the job done, avoid anything that might break on someone else's box, for example don't rely on bash or file paths (Windows v Linux).
+- KISS - "It just works" - simple, minimal code to get the job done.
+Avoid anything that might break on someone else's box - for example don't rely on bash/cmd, installed programs etc.
 - YAGNI - don't be tempted to add extension capabilities the majority of people don't need.
 More code means more stuff that can break.
-Edge-case capabilities should be supported in forked repos.
+Edge-case capabilities for an in-house project with an unusual custom setup should be supported in forked repos.
+(If it's a common concern, then please do submit a feature request issue or PR.)
+- Always consider performance.
+- Don't attempt to modify/intercept or overcome any limitations of standard behave behaviour.
+The user should get the same results if they run the behave command manually.
+Also any such changes are more likely to break in future versions of behave.
 - Code concerns:
 	- Cross-platform, i.e. OS-independent drive/path separators (`C:\...` vs `/home/...`), line-endings (use `\n`), encoding (use `utf8`), etc. Also consider relative paths and path matching. (where possible vscode/node  converts `\`to `/` itself for consistency.)
 	- No reliance on other extensions except `ms-python.python`.
 	- Try not to add any npm packages - lightweight, less security/licensing/audit concerns.
-	- Where possible, try to limit changes to `extension.ts` to new implementation rather than changing the existing implementation.
-(Reason - the code was originally based on an [MS sample repo](https://github.com/microsoft/vscode-extension-samples/blob/main/test-provider-sample).
-So, if vscode event hooks change, or features get added we might just be able to grab the fix/feature via future commits to `extension.ts` in the
-MS repo.)